fcamblor/restx-multipart/README.md

     // To make it work, you need to inject a PartsReader onto your endpoint.
     // It will brings you a fluent API allowing to react to multipart form data inside your request public Status upload(PartsReader partsReader) throws IOException {
+        try(
-        // Creating a piped stream grabber to retrieve a particular multipart form data representing a binary file try(PartListeners.PipedStreamGrabber restxStreamListener = new PartListeners.PipedStreamGrabber(true);){
+            // Creating a piped stream grabber to retrieve a particular multipart form data representing a binary file PartListeners.PipedStreamGrabber restxStreamListener = new PartListeners.PipedStreamGrabber(true);
             // Creating simple text grabber to retrieve a particular multipart form data text content PartListeners.TextContentGrabber assetTypeGrabber = new PartListeners.TextContentGrabber(true);
             // Same than previous one, except that if the multipart form data is absent, readParts() won't complain PartListeners.TextContentGrabber metaDataGrabber = new PartListeners.TextContentGrabber(false);
+        ){

             partsReader
                     .onTextPart("assetType", assetTypeGrabber)
                     .onTextPart("metadata", metaDataGrabber)